ACA & Medicare are both hot topics in the insurance industry. Most people have one or the other to cover healthcare expenses.

-Medicare beneficiaries also receive a one time “Welcome to Medicare” preventive visit.
+Beneficiaries also get a one time “Welcome to Medicare” preventive visit.

 Part D coverage gap

-In addition, the Medicare Part D coverage gap is closing by January 1, 2020.
+Also, the Part D coverage gap is closing by January 1, 2020.
 The entire process took a decade, but the prescription coverage gap is almost a distant memory.

 Fee for service versus bundled payments

-Before the Affordable Care Act providers sent the bill to the insurance company separately for each service.
-The Medicare beneficiary has coverage for all these services.
-This was especially true when the person didn’t have any cost share.
+Before the Affordable Care Act, providers sent the bill to the insurance company separately for each service.
+However, the beneficiary has coverage for all these services now.

 With the Affordable Care Act, combining payment options by commercial insurers is a way to reduce expenses.
 Additionally, bundled payments discourage providers and health care facilities from ordering unnecessary tests or procedures.